VMware vSphere In-Guest Processes

 - For VMs, make sure that VMware Tools are installed.

-- For Unix-based machines, make sure that the SSH Server is started.
+- For Linux-based machines, make sure that the SSH Server is started.

 Viewing In-Guest Processes